Skip to main content

 2. Adjustment and Replay conflict:

-• If an adjustment is running for SLO X and the user initiates a replay for the same SLO X, the replay will be queued and will only start after the adjustment is complete.
+• If an adjustment is running for SLO X and the user initiates Replay for the same SLO X, the replay will be queued and will only start after the adjustment is complete.

 3. Multiple adjustments conflict: